 - Helps achieve the perfect dome which is visually appealing.

-How to pour the perfect pint of Guinness:
+How to pour a Guinness:

 We hope you are now ready to pour a perfect pint of Guinness in your bar using Stephen’s expert tips and guidance.
-To find out more about Beer, check out our Know Your Liquid article on Beer to discover where it all began, the production process and the different variations available.
+To find out more about beer, check out our Know Your Liquid article on Beer to discover where it all began, the production process and the different variations available.